 Do not affix any type of tinted film or stickers to the headlight lens.

 Do not use a headlight bulb of a wattage higher than specified.

-- 1. Do not touch the glass part of the bulb. - Remove the headlight unit by removing the bolt and washer on each side.
+- 1. Do not touch the glass part of the bulb. - 1.
+Remove the headlight unit by removing the bolts on each side.